What is eCommerce? Everything you need to know [2022 guide]

 During their weekly podcast series, Beth and Sarah interviewed a different mompreneur each week.
 After surveying their audience about common challenges they face, their community said time management was their biggest challenge.

 Today, Beth and Sarah’s community is closer than ever.
-Their online store Brilliant Life Shop provides guides, resources, courses, and of course — their book — for fellow mompreneurs.
+Their online store Brilliant Life Shop provides guides, resources, courses, and their book for fellow mompreneurs.

 By creating high-quality content and focusing on giving their audience exactly what they wanted, Beth and Sarah were able to create the store of their dreams.